devkyoshi/aura/README.md

 This project uses role-based access control (RBAC) to manage user permissions.
 There are three roles:
 1. **Student:** Default role assigned to all students.
 Students can view courses, enroll in courses, and view their progress.
-2. **Teacher:** Teachers can create courses, update courses, and view analytics for their courses.
+2. **Instructors:** Instructors can create courses, update courses, and view analytics for their courses.
 3. **Admin:** Admins have full access to all resources.
 They can create, update, and delete courses, users, and other resources.

 Once the user logged in, the server sends a JWT with `{id, role}` payload.
 The client stores the JWT in local storage and sends it in the `Authorization` header for protected routes.